Applies to: Docklight Tap Pro / Docklight Tap 485, Article ID: dl_faq048

-To use the new feature, please download and install the extended Docklight software packages below.
+To use the new feature, please make sure you have downloaded and installed Docklight/Docklight Scripting V2.3 or higher.
 Then perform the following steps:

 – If this is a Tap Pro purchased before 2018/01: Go to “Tools – Expert Options…”, “Hardware” section.
 Then click “Update Tap Pro” to make sure your Tap hardware uses a firmware version V2.6 (or higher).

-– Go to “Tools – Project Settings…”, set up basic Monitoring Mode for your Tap, with Receive Channels usually “VTP0” and “VTP1”.
+– Go to “Tools – Project Settings…”, set up basic Monitoring Mode for your Tap Pro/485, with Receive Channels usually “VTP0” and “VTP1”.

 – In “COM Port Setting”, choose Baud Rate = “None”.
 (The last entry in the dropdown list.)